KasparEtter/ef1p/pages/email/email.md

 if there's no empty line between the content and the boundary delimiter line.
 [More formally](https://tools.ietf.org/html/rfc2046#page-22),
 the various parts are separated by `{CR}{LF}--{BoundaryValue}{OptionalWhitespace}{CR}{LF}`.
-The same line without the leading `{CR}{LF}` is used to mark the beginning of the first part and the same line with two hyphens inserted after the `BoundaryValue` is used to mark the end of the last part.
+The same line without the leading `{CR}{LF}` is used to mark the beginning of the first part, and the same line with two hyphens inserted after the `BoundaryValue` is used to mark the end of the last part.
 (If the first line required the leading `{CR}{LF}`, then the above examples would be wrong because the empty line is used to [separate the header from the body](https://tools.ietf.org/html/rfc5322#section-3.5) and the content itself therefore starts with `--UniqueBoundary{CR}{LF}`.)